Frequently Asked Questions About Camp Erdman

 What is the mask policy at camp?

-Campers and staff will be required to wear face masks that cover the nose and mouth at all times, except when they eat, sleep, bath, or swim.
+Campers and staff will be required to wear face masks that cover the nose and mouth at all times, except when outdoors, or when they eat, sleep, bath, or swim.
 Windows and fans will be utilized in cabins to increase air flow.
 Please send an approved mask [gators, bandanas, and masks with valves are not allowed] for each day your camper will be in the program.

 What is the cohort size during COVID-19?